 I learned she was a minor Greek goddess or beautiful nature nymph associated with water.
 Apollo in one of his ignoble adventures chased her with the intent to rape and possess.
 Daphne prayed to the Earth for safety and was turned into a sacred laurel tree.
 Her leaves became the crown for winners in the Olympic games.

 I felt an immediate connection to my Green Man dream and drew myself as Daphne becoming a tree.
 Thinking symbolically in the language of myth, Grief was my pursuer, abducting me into the dark underworld no matter how much I pleaded for help.
 So I painted myself as a Green Woman rescued by Nature and growing upward into life and light.

 I later learned that Laurel (Daphne is the Greek name) was the plant of prophecy and poetic inspiration at Delphi.
 Besides garlands for winners, the tree gave us the names “poet laureate” and “baccalaureate.”
 Daphne is also bay leaf, a plant I use for soup.
 I had drawn the leaf shape correctly without knowing the connection.

 Inspecting my drawing from seven years ago, I see more than I consciously knew at the time.
 I had connected the Green Man as cycling nature and Daphne as poetic inspiration by painting vines and branches emerging from the feminine spiral on my tongue.

-Deep thanks to Ellen Schmidt of Writing Room Workshops for her loving support and instruction.
+With gratitude to Ellen Schmidt of Writing Room Workshops for her loving support and instruction.
 Ellen is a writer’s delight whose constructive well-considered feedback helps me see what works and what doesn’t.
 When I feel a piece has failed, she often points out the places that work.
 My book Leaning into Love emerged from early drafts written in Ellen’s classes.